psevestre/openid-fapi/Financial_API_Grant_Management.md

 # Grant Management API

-The Grant Management API allows clients to query the status of a grant whose `grant_id` the client previously obtained from the authorization server in a token response.
-The API also allows the client to revoke such a grant.
+The Grant Management API allows clients to perform various actions on a grant whose `grant_id` the client previously obtained from the authorization server in a token response.

+Currently supported actions are:
+  - Query: Retrieve the current status of a specific grant
+  - Revoke: Request the revocation of a grant

 The Grant Management API does not provide bulk access to all grants of a certain client for functional and privacy reasons.
 Every grant is associated with a certain resource owner, so just getting the status is useless for the client as long as there is not indication of the user the client can use this grant for.
 Adding user identity data to the status data would weaken the privacy protection OAuth offers for users towards a client.